Toward an Efficient Multi-class Classification in an Open Universe: Galaxy-X

 \subsubsection{Filtering Prediction Candidate labels}

-Based on the acceptance score, it is possible, for a given query instance $x$, to filter the subset of candidate labels $\mathcal{L}_x$, $\mathcal{L}_x \subseteq \mathcal{L}$.
-The latter is the subset of remaining possible candidates, such that if $\mathcal{L}_x \neq \emptyset$, then the predict label $l_x$ is an element of it, $l_x \in \mathcal{L}_x$.
-The general algorithm of filtering of the candidate class labels is described in Algorithm \ref{alg:Galaxy-X_filtering}.
+Based on the acceptance score, it is possible, for a query instance $x$, to filter a subset of candidate labels $\mathcal{L}_x \subseteq \mathcal{L}$.
+The latter is the subset of remaining possible candidates, such that if $\mathcal{L}_x \neq \emptyset$, then the predicted label $l_x \in \mathcal{L}_x$.
+Algorithm \ref{alg:Galaxy-X_filtering} describes the general algorithm of filtering of the candidate labels.
 It starts with an empty set of candidate labels.
-Given the set of training class models, it tests whether the query instance $x$ is accepted or rejected by each training class according to Definition \ref{def:acc_score}.
-Indeed, it rejects all class labels where the query instance do not fit the class distribution, $i.e.$ when $x$ lies outside of the class boundary.
-Only the subset of labels of accepted classes is retained as the possible candidate labels for prediction.
+Given the training class models, it tests whether the query instance $x$ is accepted or rejected by each training class according to Definition \ref{def:acc_score}.
+Indeed, it rejects all class labels where $x$ lies outside of the class boundary and only the subset of labels where $x$ is accepted is retained as the set of candidate labels for prediction.